 If they fight, do the Q-E-R-E combo on as many members of the opponents team (try to hit at least 2 of them with your ult) to chunk them -- don't save your kit for sniping a kill on one person if you can set up a kill on two instead!

 Teamfight?!?
 What do I do?!?

 Never push alone.
-Even if you have a ton of wards if you push hard the opponents team can easily get behind you and trap you between them and their base.
-I would even advise not pushing with just you and your ADC because neither of you are tanky.
-If you are both super fed, though, splitpushing may be viable assuming you and your adc can 2v3 at best, 2v4-5 at worst the opponent's team (believe it or not some games you might get ahead enough this can realistically happen!)
+Even if you have a ton of wards, if you push hard the opponents team can easily get behind you and trap you between them and their base.
+I would even advise not pushing with just you and your adc because neither of you are tanky.
+If you are both super fed splitpushing may be viable, just make sure you can see at least 2 opponents on the map so you don't get 2v4-5'd!